davidstosik/moneyforward_ynab/README.md

 - Turn into a gem and publish.
 - Replace Capybara?
 - Implement CLI to setup config.
+  - Save/update session_id so browser is only needed once.
 - Improve logging/output.
   - Debug logging.
   - Prevent logging to STDOUT when running tests.